PEDICULOSIS (HEAD LICE)

 - Teach children not to share combs, brushes, hair accessories, hats and headphones.

-- Talk to your child about avoiding head to head contact.
+- Talk to your child about avoiding head to head (hair-to-hair) contact.

 - Long hair should be tied in a ponytail.